Dogs And Cold Weather: How Cold Is Too Cold For Dogs?

 Let’s not forget; many dogs will run away at the first chance they get.
 Puppies, young dogs, untrained dogs, or frightened dogs are very likely to bolt and leave you worried for their well-being.
 If your dog is lost in cold or freezing temperatures, this can be an especially dangerous situation.

-Therefore we’d recommend using both a microchip and GPS dog tracker on your dog at all times, so you’ll always be able to find and retrieve them in case they run away.
+So if your dog runs off during the cold, snowy months, it’s wise to stay on top of their safety no matter how far they roam.
+Because of this, we’d recommend using both a microchip and GPS dog tracker on your dog at all times, so you’ll always be able to find and retrieve them in case they run away.

 📍 Remember: a microchip will help to identify your dog in case someone finds them, but a GPS tracker allows you to follow the location of your dog in real time.